Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Conclusions

-modulo some total spacetime derivative terms.
+modulo some {\it total} spacetime derivative terms.
 Here we have used $E = -\,\varepsilon^{\mu\nu}\,\partial_\mu\,A_\nu$.
 Thus, the total Lagrangian density for the modified version of 2D Proca theory is

 which has been taken into account in our earlier works [8, 10].
-It is important to point out that the kinetic terms of the pure-scalar and pseudo-scalar have {\it positive} and {\it negative} signs, respectively.
-The {\it latter} (i.e. the pseudo-scalar) field is interesting from the point of view of the fact that it provides a field for a possible candidate of dark matter/dark energy.
-Such {\it exotic} fields are also useful in the context of cyclic, bouncing and self-accelerated cosmological models of the Universe [13-15] where {\it these} (i.e. fields with negative kinetic terms) have been called as the ``phantom" and ``ghost" fields.
+It is important to point out that the kinetic terms of the pure-scalar and pseudo-scalar fields have {\it positive} and {\it negative} signs, respectively.
+The {\it latter} (i.e. the pseudo-scalar) field is interesting from the point of view of the fact that it provides a possible candidate for the dark matter/dark energy.
+Such {\it exotic} fields are also useful in the context of cyclic, bouncing and self-accelerated cosmological models of the Universe [13-15] where {\it these} (i.e. fields with negative kinetic terms) have been called as the ``phantom" and/or ``ghost" fields.